 Use the following photos and info to help you identify fruit trees in your area.
-Then fill out this form.
+If you live in New Waterford, Nova Scotia and would like to participate in our Town Orchard project, please fill out this form.

 Apple trees have a distinct shape: a semi-broad trunk with wide, spreading branches.
 Apple trees can grow as big as 20 feet in height.

 In the spring, apple blossom buds start off pink and as they open turn white.